-This is what I call the kettlebell spiral press and I created it to involve more spinal rotation in training, spinal rotation is one of the things often overlooked in most kinds of training, but not kettlebell training, there is already the bent press which has been used for decades, if not longer!
-Then there are great exercises like the kettlebell windmill, recently the kettlebell armbar has become popular, and now there is the kettlebell spiral press.
+This is the kettlebell spiral press and we started using it to involve more spinal rotation in training.
+Spinal rotation is one of the things often overlooked in most kinds of training, but not kettlebell training, there is already the Bent Press which has been used for decades, if not longer!
+Then there are great exercises like the kettlebell Windmill, recently the kettlebell armbar has become popular, and now there is the kettlebell spiral press.

-Some of the most important things to keep in mind are correct alignment and proper progression, just like you don’t go and stretch your hamstrings from not being able to kiss your toes, to putting your legs behind your neck, and just like that you don’t get the full rotation when you start out with the spiral press.
+Some of the most important things to keep in mind are correct alignment and proper progression, just like you don’t go and stretch your hamstrings from not being able to kiss your toes, to putting your legs behind your neck, and just like that you don’t get the full range rotation when starting out with the spiral press.

 The kettlebell spiral press is described in the book I wrote together with Joe Daniels, you can order it here or on Amazon.
-The book is over 130 pages long and goes into the super fine details of pressing and also covers just about any variation of pressing you can think off, there are also a few other little new gems similar to the spiral press which are covered in the book.
+The book is over 130 pages long and goes into deep details of pressing, and also covers any variation of pressing you can think of.

 I’ll provide some more info on the spiral press, as attempting this without some knowledge and care can be dangerous, just like deadlifting is.
-The rotation should come from the thoracic spine which is your upper middle back, you should not be trying to rotate with your lumbar, hips or knees.
+The rotation should come from the thoracic spine.
+You should not be trying to rotate with your lumbar, hips, or knees.
 Yes in the video 30 to 40% of the rotation is lower body, but this is due to shifting, not lower body joint rotation.
-Never over rotate or force the spine, ever.
+Never over-rotate or force the spine, ever.

 Unlock or sign in to view the kettlebell armbar below.